mrinaldhar/eerc-iiit-project/README.md

 ###For Javascript

-There are several functions that help you achieve basic tasks you require for integration.
+There are several functions that help you achieve basic tasks you require for integration:

 `load_form(form_number)` is used to load the form on which the user clicks.

 `doajax(page_url, element)` is used to load the contents of the page given by that url into the container specified by the element.

 `addtab(number)` creates a new, empty tab in the UI for you to add content to.

 `openTab(number)` is used by the button that takes you to the next tab, unless this page is the last one for that form.

 `clearAllTabs()` is used to empty the tabs area.
 Done initially, and before loading a new form.